Royal George Hotel, Perth

 The Royal George Hotel (also known as The Royal George) is a hotel and restaurant in Perth, Scotland.
 It is a Category B listed building dating to 1773.
 Its main entrance is on George Street, though its Tay Street frontage, overlooking the River Tay, is more well known.
 It is named for George III.
+It adjoins a reputed section of Perth City Walls.

-Notable visitors to the hotel include Empress Eugenie and Queen Victoria, her husband, Albert, Prince Consort, and their children, who stayed there on 29 September, 1848, during their journey south after holidaying at Balmoral Castle.
+Notable visitors to the hotel include Empress Eugenie and Queen Victoria, her husband, Albert, Prince Consort, and their children, who stayed there on 29 September 1848, during their journey south after holidaying at Balmoral Castle.
 (William Murray, 4th Earl of Mansfield, was out of town and, thus, they were unable to stay at Scone Palace, just under two miles to the north.)
 It was Victoria's first time staying in a hotel.
 After breakfast at the hotel the following morning, the family left for Carlisle on the recently built Scottish Central Railway.
 Then named The George Inn, the business was renamed The Royal George Hotel in her honour.
 (The street adjacent to the property on its southern side is named George Inn Lane.)
 Both the Royal Warrant and two lamps from the room the monarch slept in are still in the hotel today.

 Queen Victoria returned to Perth in 1864 to unveil a statue of her husband, who died three years earlier, at the North Inch.

-Local architect Donald Alexander Stewart, in partnership with Robert Matthew Mitchell, did some reconstruction work on the hotel in 1927.
+Local architect Donald Alexander Stewart, in partnership with Robert Matthew Mitchell, undertook some reconstruction work on the hotel in 1927.

 Prince Edward, Earl of Wessex, dined at the hotel in 2003.